Please join our newsletter

 Erwin & Ronald Koeman

-Erwin Koeman retired from coaching in December 2021, it was has revealed that Erwin Koeman will join Ronald Koeman’s Netherlands staff as an assistant coach after the 2022 World Cup.
+Erwin Koeman retired from coaching in December 2021, it was has revealed that Erwin Koeman joined Ronald Koeman’s Netherlands staff as an assistant coach after the 2022 World Cup.

 The Dutchman has managed Ajax, Vitesse, Benfica, PSV Eindhoven, Valencia, AZ Alkmaar, Feyenoord, Southampton, Everton, and the Netherlands national team.